About kinship care

 Becoming a kinship carer

-When a child comes to live with you, it could be a short-term thing or it could be permanent.
-Sometimes you might not know how long you’ll be caring for the child.
+When children come to live with you, it could be short term or it could be permanent.
+Sometimes you might not know how long you’ll be caring for the children.

 Your feelings about kinship care

 When you become a kinship carer, it can be a time of very mixed feelings.

 You might feel relieved that the children will be emotionally and physically safe, happy and cared for with you.
 But you might also find it hard to go from being the ‘fun’ person in the children’s lives to being the person who has to set rules and boundaries.

 As an aunt, uncle, grandparent, sister, brother, friend or neighbour, you might also feel:

 - grief at the death or disappearance of the children’s parent

 - ‘loss’ of your family member or friend to an addiction

 - anger at being placed in this situation

 - anxiety and uncertainty about the future.